 Instead, I tend to take action early.
 More than once I’ve rushed to market with an idea that sounded SO good, I couldn’t wait to write the sales letter.

 I have to be careful or I’ll waste a lot of time.
 I have many excellent products that nobody wants.

 Most of us have had the experience of waking up at 3 AM with an idea that seems absolutely brilliant… till the flaws appear when the idea gets exposed to the light of day, sometime around 10 AM.

 And we’ve also had pretty good ideas that got shot down too fast because some well-meaning coach or mastermind member threw cold water on them.

-After working through these challenges with clients in many fields, and after watching some of my own bubbles burst after much wasted effort, here’s a 5-point checklist you can use to save time.
-I’m referring to an “idea” but it could be a program, product, course or anything you want to sell.
+After working through these challenges with clients in many fields, and after watching some of my own bubbles burst after much-wasted effort, I created this 5-point checklist for my clients – and try to remember to use it myself before diving in to create my Next Big Thing.

 Once I got a fantastic idea for a telesummit.
 I presented the idea to half a dozen people who were equally enthused and who agreed to participate immediately.

 When I started to write the sales letter, the whole thing came apart.
 I couldn’t assemble a list of features and benefits, let alone an opening.
 I couldn’t explain how attendees would be transformed.

 Write out the backstory of the people who will eventually buy your course.
 What are their deepest fears?
 What’s holding them back?
 What have they tried?

 Write a paragraph about the outcome: “Imagine yourself spending an hour to create a blog post and then earning hundreds or even thousands of dollars from a program you didn’t even create.”